-One of the best and most loved ways to get a good dose of belly-loving probiotics is through homemade lacto-fermented vegetables, like cucumbers (aka pickles).
-I’ll be the first to admit that the word “lacto-fermented” just doesn’t sound appetizing, but if you’ve ever eaten homemade sauerkraut, yogurt, kimchi or kombucha, you’ve eaten lacto-fermented foods.
+One of the best and most loved ways to get a good dose of belly-loving probiotics is through making your own fermented vegetables, like these healthy homemade pickles.
+I'll be the first to admit that the word "fermented" just doesn't sound appetizing, but if you've ever eaten homemade sauerkraut, yogurt, kimchi or kombucha, you've eaten fermented foods.

 The world of processed foods has really changed the landscape of fermentation.
 Back in the day, store-bought sauerkraut and pickles were actually fermented.
 Today, they're soaked in vinegar.
 Not quite the same.
 In fact, the amount of probiotics in these types of processed foods is virtually non-existent.

 Changes to fermented foods don't just alter how they taste, but the process throws off the our body's ecosystem as well.
 When it comes to health, our immune system exists primarily in our gut.
 In a healthy body, billions of friendly bacteria live inside our belly.
 These bacteria help to offset the effect bad bacteria can have on our overall wellness.
 If we're not constantly recharging our body with friendly bacteria, the bad bacteria can quickly take over, leading to symptoms including: gas, bloating, chronic fatigue syndrome, constipation and nutrient deficiencies.
 One of the quickest and most delicious ways to get probiotics into your body is by making your own fermented foods.

 I love to lacto-ferment vegetables for a number of reasons: